ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 ---------------------------

-## Install packages, setup environment variables
+## Installation

-The following has been tested on Linux Ubuntu 16.04 and might not work on other operating systems.
+A configuration script is provided to create a virtualenv called **mousebrainatlas** and install necessary packages.
 ```
 sudo apt-get install wget python-pip python-tk
 cd setup
-sudo pip install -r requirements.txt
+source config.sh
-source set_env_variables.sh
+workon `mousebrainatlas`
 cd ../demo
 ```

-* Pulling the Git repo takes 3-4 minutes with good Internet connection.
+The following has been tested on Linux Ubuntu 16.04 and might not work on other operating systems.
+Pulling the Git repo takes 3-4 minutes with good Internet connection.

 ## Preprocess
 - Run `download_demo_data_preprocessing.py` to download 4 JPEG2000 images of the demo brain.